chittemvaibhav134/TnwincApp/README.md

 docker-compose up -d --build
 ```

 **It is important that you run the `network create` step.
-Keycloak now relies on an external network, so that it can be accessed by other containerized apps within Navex Platform.**
+Keycloak now relies on an external network, so that it can be accessed by other containerized apps within the Navex Platform.**

 KeyCloak is now installed and accessible at https://localhost:8443.